 For those who were harmed by the New Kadampa Tradition (aka Kadampa Buddhism or Modern Buddhism), it is of grave concern that the National Health Service (NHS) in the UK as well as mindfulness organisations or mindfulness groups are either sending vulnerable people to meditation classes run by the NKT or collaborate with the NKT without any critical awareness of the controversial background of this group.
 The NKT movement has harmed the mental health of many of its followers causing among others complex trauma, PTSD, depression or suicidal thoughts.
 Those who survived the NKT refer to themselves as New Kadampa Survivors.
 For a brief overview about the controversies regarding the NKT and for some self-help groups of NKT Survivors see here.

-Michelle Haslam (PhD, DClinPsych), a clinical psychologist who works in the field of safeguarding, wrote a 39 page “Psychological Report on The New Kadampa Tradition” which can be dowloaded here (PDF).
+Michelle Haslam (PhD, DClinPsych), a clinical psychologist who works in the field of safeguarding, wrote a 59 page report “My opinion on The New Kadampa Tradition (NKT-IKBU)” discussing the “Potential harm to mental and physical health based on my experience, observations, survivors’ testimonies and psychological theory” which can be dowloaded here.
+See also Michelle Haslam’s Blog at http://www.newkadampatraditionreport.org.

-If you lack time to read Michelle Haslam’s report in full, the following excerpt is her summary (from page 36):
+If you lack time to read Michelle Haslam’s report in full, you can read her summary (from page 47-48):

 Potential psychological damage whilst within the group includes: